-And now, as our Savior Christ hath taught us, we are bold to say,
+And now as our Savior Christ has taught us, we are bold to pray:

-The Lord's Prayer, so called because Jesus gave this prayer to His disciples as an example of how to pray, has been a part of Eucharistic liturgies since the fourth century.
+as an example of how to pray, has been a part of Eucharistic liturgies since the fourth century.
 The link between "our daily bread" and the spiritual food we receive in the Eucharist is very ancient.
 In the Lord's Prayer, we ask for daily bread, meaning the things we need to get through each day.
 But as a part of that, the sacramental bread is Jesus Christ, truly present in this bread.
 When we eat of this bread, we most certainly receive our daily bread.
+The Lord's Prayer, so called because Jesus gave this prayer to His disciples Harmonization: M. Wilkinson (b.
+1991) & C.L.
+Walchesky (b.
+1989).
+Used by permission.